 Blogger Linda Aragoni has a second website dealing with fiction writing.
 GreatPenformances.com is a collection of her reviews of all the bestselling novels of the twentieth century.
 Aragoni’s site for teachers of nonfiction writing to teens and adults, YCTwriting, is currently not available.

-One site about fiction writing
+Great Penformances: A site about fiction writing

+In the 1970s, while working as a newspaper reporter, Linda Aragoni began reading and reviewing older fiction.
+Initially she reviewed books for her own pleasure, publishing some in a weekly paper owned by some friends.
 It wasn’t until the late 1990s while freelancing for The Library Imagination Paper, a publication about how to promote libraries, that she saw the financial value of promoting old fiction to a new generation of readers: Old books don’t cost new dollars.

 Sometime early in this century, she decided to systematically read and review all the bestselling fiction of 1900–1999, looking at each one in terms of its value and appeal to today’s readers.

-You can find lists of all the 20th century bestselling fiction, including links to Linda’s reviews, in three lists at GreatPenformances: Bestsellers 1900-1929, Bestsellers 1930-1969, and Bestsellers 1970-1999.
+You can find lists of all the 20th century bestselling fiction, including links to Linda Aragoni’s reviews, in three lists at GreatPenformances: Bestsellers 1900-1929, Bestsellers 1930-1969, and Bestsellers 1970-1999.

 One other thing: Linda Aragoni still offers her reviews free to libraries and other organizations that promote literacy.

 In 2008, Linda Aragoni began a website about teaching nonfiction writing to teens and adults called You Can Teach Writing.
 She operated the 450 page website for five years.